 -Managers understand their employees and can adapt the working environment

--You find common solutions or you can convey your own messages better.
+-You find joint solutions or can communicate your own messages better.

 -It is important for coaching to understand and support clients.

--Emotions can be recognized in any context and action steps can be adjusted accordingly.
+-Emotions can be recognized in any context and action steps can be adapted accordingly.

 Conclusion

 Emotional intelligence starts with ourselves.
-Recognize, understand, act - that is the formula for understanding one's own emotional state, which also helps to take the perspective of the other person and strengthen empathy.
-Emotional intelligence coaching enables you to understand feelings, physical states and thoughts.
+Recognize, understand, act - this is the formula for understanding your own emotional state, which also helps you to take the other person's perspective and strengthen your empathy.
+Coaching for emotional intelligence enables you to understand feelings, physical states and thoughts.
 You will also receive concrete methods for successful communication.

 Free initial consultation